Labeling Your Data

 (Optional) Click and drag the area between tracks to adjust a track height

 Segments are how we define where an event is located in your sensor data file.
-A segment is displayed within the graph of your sensor data as a pair of blue and red lines.
-These lines define where our event is located the file.
-See a screenshot of a segment below:
+A segment is displayed as a transparent label within the graph of your sensor data.
+See a screenshot of a segment below.

 A session separates your labeled events (segments) into a group.
 Every segment is inside a session.
 Sessions allow you to work on multiple branches of the same dataset.
 Sessions can be useful when collaborating with a team or if you want to experiment with different segmentation methods on the same dataset.